eslam-gomaa/Flexible_Nework_Automation/README.md

 when you run a command on a network device you will only get the `stdout`*

-:gem: **The `shell` method** can be used to run commands on Network Devices via SSH, Normally it can get `stdout` but it's also  able to get the `stderr` by searching in the `stdout` and hence it can provide an `exit_code` of `0` or `1`
+:gem: **The `shell` method** can be used to run commands on Network Devices via SSH, Normally it can get `stdout` but it's also  able to get the `stderr` by searching in the `stdout` and hence it can provide an `exit_code` of `0` or `1`  - ([Sample command output](Examples/Images/image-20200608200752632.png))

-:gem: It executes all the commands on a host in ONLY 1 SSH session, It starts the session in the initialization and YOU close it at the end of your script (as provided in the Example)
+:gem: It executes all the commands on a host in ONLY 1 SSH session, It starts the session in the initialization and YOU close it at the end of your script - ([Example](Examples/Example-3.py))

 :gem: Provide nice output in different ways